Quuxplusone/blog/_posts/2022-05-23-wordsworth.md

 > Maids at their wheels, those who weave with their looms,
 > And students in their citadels
 > Happiness indwells.
 A blithe and humble little bee
-> Will sit and murmur by the hour;
+> Will sit and murmur by the hour
 > High on a peak overlooking the sea
 > But nestled deep within a flower.
 >
 > They know in scanty plots of ground
-> In sundry moods, 'tis pastime to be bound;
+> In sundry moods, ’tis pastime to be bound;
 > And to shed the weight of liberty
 > Can sometimes really make you more free.
 >